The Unusual History of Fred Davis

 By the time Davis was in his mid-20s, the firm had grown into Davis & Matos, Inc., with more than 50 employees handling corporate advertising and image development; with offices in the U.S. and Venezuela.
 Clients included: Citibank N.Y., The Famous Amos Chocolate Chip Cookie Company, Mako, 7-Eleven, U.S. Tobacco Company, The Farm Credit System and the Associated Funeral Directors Service Corporation, among others.

-Davis was drawn into the world of politics in 1994 when, after having moved his business to Los Angeles in the mid-80s and rechristening it as Strategic Perception Inc., he received a call from his uncle, then Oklahoma Congressman James M. Inhofe, to help rescue his campaign for the U.S. Senate.
+Davis was drawn into the world of politics in 1994 when, after having moved his business to Los Angeles in the mid-80s and rechristening it as Strategic Perception Inc., he received a call from his uncle, then Oklahoma Congressman James M. Inhofe, to help guide his campaign for the U.S. Senate.
 Hired three months prior to the election, when polls showed Inhofe as a 15-point underdog to Congressman Dave McCurdy, Inhofe won the election by 15 points, a 30-point swing in 90 days.

 A thirty-second television commercial depicting hardened, grizzled convicts taking dancing lessons while wearing pink ballerina tutus won the top “Pollie Award” from the American Association of Political Consultants in Washington, DC, as “Best of the Year”, and the “Best of Show Addy” in the American Association of Advertising Agencies competition.